Ecosystem: Classifications

 Biomes are general classes or categories of ecosystems.
 However, there is no clear distinction between biomes and ecosystems.
 Biomes are always defined at a very general level.
 Ecosystems can be described at levels that range from very general (in which case the names are sometimes the same as those of biomes) to very specific, such as "wet coastal needle-leafed forests".

 Biomes vary due to global variations in climate.
 Biomes are often defined by their structure: at a general level, for example, tropical forests, temperate grasslands, and arctic tundra.
 There can be any degree of subcategories among ecosystem types that comprise a biome, e.g., needle-leafed boreal forests or wet tropical forests.
 Although ecosystems are most commonly categorized by their structure and geography, there are also other ways to categorize and classify ecosystems such as by their level of human impact (see anthropogenic biome), or by their integration with social processes or technological processes or their novelty (e.g. novel ecosystem).
 Each of these taxonomies of ecosystems tends to emphasize different structural or functional properties.
-None of these is the “best” classification.
+None of these is the "best" classification.

 Ecosystem classifications are specific kinds of ecological classifications that consider all four elements of the definition of ecosystems: a biotic component, an abiotic complex, the interactions between and within them, and the physical space they occupy.
 Different approaches to ecological classifications have been developed in terrestrial, freshwater and marine disciplines, and a function-based typology has been proposed to leverage the strengths of these different approaches into a unified system.

-Examples

-The following articles are examples of ecosystems for particular regions, zones or conditions: